English English Español Español العربية العربية

 Does my center have to be up and running?
 I was under the impression that I had to have a location and license number to apply for the grant.
 I just purchased my building, and I could really use the help from IFF to get my center up and running.
 (1.19.23)

 You are required to have a license number, the legal right to make changes to the property, and valid insurance.
-If you have all of these, when we get your application, we will confirm with LARA you are working with a Licensing Consultant to get your space up and running.
+If you have all of these, when we get your application, we will confirm with MiLEAP you are working with a Licensing Consultant to get your space up and running.
 Upon their confirmation you would be approved.

 Can I start my application process for the facilities grant if I have a building and I have received the pre-licensure grant, but need the facilities grant to make the facility licensed?
 (1.19.23)